e2tox/tsmon/README.md

 `tsmon` is a tool that helps develop typescript based applications by automatically transpile and restarting the process when file changes are detected.

+## Why?

+It solving problems like this https://github.com/whitecolor/ts-node-dev/issues/57

 ## Installation

 ```bash